PATRIC3/p3_docs/docroot/user_guides/services/variation_analysis_service.md

 * **var.vcf.gz.tbi** - can be uploaded into a genome browser for viewing.
 A var.vcf.gz.tbi file is generated for each of the read libraries that were loaded.

 ### Action buttons
-After selecting one of the output files by clicking it, a set of options becomes available in the vertical green Action Bar on the right side of the table.
-These include
+After selecting one of the output files by clicking it, a set of options becomes available in the vertical green Action Bar on the right side of the table, listed below.
+To find out more about the different options for using these output files, see the [Variation Analysis Service Tutorial](https://docs.patricbrc.org//tutorial/variation_analysis_service/variation_analysis_service.html).

 * **Hide/Show:** Toggles (hides) the right-hand side Details Pane.
 * **Guide:** Link to the corresponding User Guide
 * **Download:**  Downloads the selected item.
 * **View:** Displays the content of the file, typically as plain text or rendered html, depending on filetype.
+Only available for html, txt, and tsv file types.
 * **Delete:** Deletes the file.
 * **Rename:** Allows renaming of the file.
 * **Copy:** Copies the selected items to the clipboard.